liyuantsao/liyuantsao.github.io/_pages/about.md

 My research interest lies in the field of computer vision.
 I have previously worked on tasks related to image super-resolution and domain adaptation, and I'm eager to explore new research areas.

-**I'm planning to apply for a PhD position in 2025 Fall**, and seeking for overseas research internships or collaborations.
+**I'm going to apply for a PhD position in 2025 Fall**, and seeking for overseas research internships or collaborations.
 If you have any related projects, suggestions, or opportunities, please feel free to contact me!